ap6-dev/ecs-performance-profiling-case-study/README.md

 100_000, and 1_000_000 (within reason based on process times).
-The benchmark explores manipulating the default godot npc nodes in _process, within a code loop, ECS-style data only NPCs in singular/separate arrays, data only NPCs utilizing a Vector3 array, data only NPCs existing in the Vector3 array with multithreading, and lastly data only NPCs exisiting in the Vector3 array with multithreading and cache friendly batching.
+The benchmark explores manipulating the default godot npc nodes in _process, within a code loop, ECS-style data only NPCs in singular/separate arrays, data only NPCs utilizing a Vector3 array, data only NPCs existing in the Vector3 array with multithreading, and lastly data only NPCs exisiting in the Vector3 array with multithreading and cache friendly batching